 - A third conviction results in a permanent revocation without any possibility of ever getting it back.
 Drivers who hold a commercial license should review the Commercial Driver’s Manual (CDL-10), available at motor vehicle offices, for additional information about penalties that apply to them.

 In New York State, DWAI or Driving While Ability is Impaired tends to carry less severe penalties than a DWI or an Aggravated DWI conviction.
 A conviction to a DWAI is not a criminal conviction but instead a traffic violation.
-If you have been charged with a DWAI in New York, you need an experienced New York DWAI Lawyer represent you to protect your driving record and secure your future from a DWAI violation.
+If you have been charged with a DWAI in New York, you need an experienced lawyer who understands New York DWI law to represent you, protect your driving record and secure your future from a DWAI violation.

 Penalties of DWAI

 - Driving While Ability Impaired (DWAI by alcohol) fine ranges from $300 to $500, to a maximum of 15 days in jail, and even 90 days’ suspension of driver’s license.